exclamaforte/diode/docs/api/index.rst

 API Reference
 ============

-This section contains the API reference for the heur package.
+This section contains the API reference for the diode package.

 .. toctree::
    :maxdepth: 2